-In the second step of application form, you will upload scanned copies of passport size photo and signature.
-Their specifications are as follows.
+In the second step of application form, candidates had to upload scanned copies of passport size photo and signature.
+Their specifications were as follows.

-Photograph should be recent, passport size, with white background.
-It should have your (candidate’s) name and date of taking photograph.
-Scan the photograph in high quality and save it as jpeg file.
-Size of the scanned file should be between 10 kb and 100 kb.
+Photograph had to be a recent, passport size, with white background.
+It should have had your (candidate’s) name and date of taking photograph.
+Candidates had to scan the photograph in high quality and save it as jpeg file.
+Size of the scanned file should have been between 10 kb and 100 kb.

-Signature should also be in jpeg format.
-Its size should be between 3 kb and 20 kb.
+Signature was also to be in jpeg format.
+Its size had to be between 3 kb and 20 kb.

-Andhra Pradesh and Telangana have joined NEET system.
-Their 15% all India quota seats are now added for admission through NEET.
+- Andhra Pradesh and Telangana join NEET system: Their 15% all India quota seats are now added for admission through NEET.
 Therefore candidates belonging to AP and TS are also eligible for 15% AIQ seats now.

-Ayush admissions will also be through NEET 2018.
-Previously the NEET exam was only for MBBS and BDS admissions.
+- NEET 2018 For AYUSH Admission Also: Previously the NEET exam was only for MBBS and BDS admissions.
 But now, Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeopathy admissions will also be on the basis of NEET exam.

 Candidates must ensure that they fulfill eligibility criteria of NEET 2018 before applying.
-Check all criteria of eligibility here.
+Check all criteria for eligibility here.